yiyansun/GeoAI/readme.md

 ## 📚 Weekly Schedule

-Each week includes ~3 readings, 2 lab sessions and one piece of reading reflection.
+Each week includes approximately three readings, two lab sessions, and one reading reflection.
+All assigned readings are available in the readings folder of this GitHub repository.

 ### **Week 1: Introduction & Machine Learning for Spatial Data**